UPDATED transfer options can be found here.

 To which I can only say: BWAHAHAHA!
 If you can follow that, I’ve got a wiring diagram for a vintage BMW motorcycle I’d like you to take a look at.

 The table below might be more helpful.
 To use it, find the company who performed your autosomal DNA test in the top row, then follow that column down to see which sites will accept transfers of your DNA data.
 As always, be sure to read the Terms of Service for each company/database before you transfer.
-(Note: I earn a small commission if you purchase through the links in this post.
-The cost is the same for you.
-Click here for more information.)

 I hope you find it useful!

 |Family Tree DNA (2)||YES||YES||—||Yes?||No|